vorakl/vorakl.github.io/src/content/articles/base94.rst

 Background
 ==========

 The main purpose of such a converter is to put a binary file to a form applicable to send over a channel with a limited range of supported symbols.
 A good example is any text-based network protocol, like HTTP or SMTP, where all transmitted binary data has to be reversibly converted to a pure text form and having no control symbols as a part of such data.
-As it's known, the Ascii codes from 0 to 31 are considered to be control characters, and that's why they will be definitely lost while transmitting over any logical channel that doesn't allow endpoints to transmit full 8-bit bytes (binary) with codes from 0 to 255.
+As it's known, the ASCII codes from 0 to 31 are considered to be control characters, and that's why they will be definitely lost while transmitting over any logical channel that doesn't allow endpoints to transmit full 8-bit bytes (binary) with codes from 0 to 255.

 |

 The standard solution nowadays for this purpose is the Base64 algorithm defined in the `RFC 4648`_ (easy reading).
 It also describes Base32 and Base16 as possible variations.
 The key point here: they all share the same characteristic as they are all powers of two.
-As wider a range of supported symbols (codes) as more space efficient result of conversion is.
+The wider a range of supported symbols (codes) the more space efficient result of conversion is.
 It will be bigger anyway, but the only question is how much bigger.
 For example, Base64 encoding gives an approximately 33% bigger output, because 3 input (8 valued bits) bytes are translated to 4 output (6 valued bits, 2^6=64) bytes.
 So, the ratio is always 4/3 that is the output is bigger by 1/3 or 33.(3)%.
 Practically speaking, Base32 is very inefficient because it implies translating 5 input (8 valued bits) bytes to 8 output (5 valued bits, 2^5=32) bytes and the ratio is 8/5, that is output is bigger by 3/5 or 60%.
 In this context, it is hard to consider any sort of efficiency of Base16 as its output size is bigger by 100% (each byte with 8 valued bits is represented by two 4 valued bits bytes, also know as the nibbles_, 2^4=16).
 It is not even a translation, but rather just a representation of an 8-bit byte in the hexadecimal view.

 |